mexus/vk-group-stats/README.md

 % make

-Details of a building proccess are available at "CMakeLists.txt" files
+Details of a building process are available at "CMakeLists.txt" files